 Room for education

 Education is one of the pillars of the university, and therefore also one of the new University Library.
-Accordingly, we have created a place for that.
-The former anatomical theatre, where dissections were performed on human bodies in the old days, is ready to host lectures.
-In addition, there are tutorial rooms, a classroom that facilitates active learning and a ‘sources’ room.
-We help lecturers with online teaching materials such as digital readers and syllabi.
+The former anatomical theatre, where dissections were performed on human bodies in the old days, will be a place to host lectures.
+In addition, the design includes tutorial rooms, a classroom, a 'sources' room and a recording studio.

 Mon-Fri 08:30 - 18:00